-When a device is unmanaged, all current and historical management data is removed, for example, physical links, statistics, and backup files.
-If the device is managed again, the data is not restored.
+Using the NSP to delete a device completely removes the device from the managed network.
+All current and historical management data is removed, for example, physical links, statistics, and backup files.
+If the device is discovered again, the data is not restored.